Vancouver city guide

 Vancouver’s two major sports venues are located right next to each other in a prime spot downtown, adjacent to two popular neighborhoods known as Gastown and Yaletown.
 Both BC Place and Rogers Place also played important roles in the 2010 Winter Olympics, the former as the site of the opening and closing ceremonies, the latter as the hockey venue and the scene of one of Canada’s favorite international hockey moments.

 Before the Canucks moved into what was then known as General Motors Place in 1995, they played their home games at Pacific Coliseum, a few miles east of downtown.
 The arena still stands today and was used as the venue for figure skating and short-track speed skating during the 2010 Games.

 • BC Place: Home of Vancouver Whitecaps FC and the BC Lions.
 Located at 777 Pacific Boulevard in downtown Vancouver.

 • Rogers Arena: Home of the Canucks.
 Located at 800 Griffiths Way in downtown Vancouver.

 Vancouver International Airport (YVR) is located south of the city proper and serves as the gateway to Western Canada, with plenty of connections to major cities in Canada and the United States alike.
-It is also a popular connecting city for routes to Asia.
+It is also a popular connecting airport for routes to Asia.
 The two major Canadian carriers, Air Canada and WestJet, have an extensive presence, but the U.S. airlines all offer service from south of the border as well.

 American travelers looking to arrive in Vancouver via a different method can take advantage of frequent train and bus service from Washington state.
 Amtrak’s Cascades line runs trains twice a day between Seattle and Vancouver.
 The Canadian equivalent of Amtrak, ViaRail, also has service to Canadian points east, running as far as Toronto.
 The city’s train depot is Pacific Central Station, on the eastern edge of downtown.